 • Angels in America: A Gay Fantasia on National Themes by Tony Kushner.
 The aforementioned sculpture in Central Park (image: right) was prominently featured in the 2003 HBO miniseries of the play directed by Mike Nichols.

-• Angel Corella, principal dancer with American Ballet Theater, is also Artistic Director of his own company, the Corella Ballet Castilla y León.
+• Angel Corella, a former principal dancer with American Ballet Theater, is the artistic director of the Pennsylvania Ballet.

 • Angel of the IRT, in Grand Army Plaza Station, Brooklyn, a mural created by artist Jane Greengold in 1993 called Wings for the IRT, The Irresistable Romance of Travel.